 Convertible Securities Risk.
 Convertible securities are hybrid securities that have characteristics of both bonds and common stocks and are subject to risks associated with both debt securities and equity securities.
 Convertible securities are similar to fixed income securities because they usually pay a fixed interest rate (or dividend) and are obligated to repay principal on a given date in the future.
 The market value of fixed income and preferred securities tends to decline as interest rates increase and tends to increase as interest rates decline.
 Convertible securities have characteristics of a fixed income security and are particularly sensitive to changes in interest rates when their conversion value is lower than the value of the bond or preferred share.
 Fixed income and preferred securities also are subject to credit risk, which is the risk that an issuer of a security may not be able to make principal and interest or dividend payments on the security as they become due.
-Fixed income and preferred securities also may be subject to prepayment or redemption, convert it into the issuing company's common stock or cash or sell it to a third party at a time that may be unfavorable to the Fund.
-Convertible securities have characteristics similar to common stocks especially when their conversion value is the same as the value of the bond or preferred share.
+Fixed income and preferred securities also may be subject to prepayment or redemption risk.
+If a convertible security held by the Fund is called for redemption, the Fund will be required to surrender the security for redemption, convert it into the issuing company's common stocks especially when their conversion value is the same as the value of the bond or preferred share.
 The price of equity securities may rise or fall because of economic or political changes.
 Stock prices in general may decline over short or even extended periods of time.
 Market prices of equity securities in broad market segments may be adversely affected by a prominent issuer having experienced losses or by the lack of earnings or such an issuer's failure to meet the market's expectations with respect to new products or services, or even by factors wholly unrelated to the value or condition of the issuer, such as changes in interest rates.